brijensen101/WearablePack-Myo/Myo-Surgeon-Assistant/README.md

 Unity3D plugin declarative development in Unity3D.
 In short is the best visual scripter plugin for Unity.
 For more information goto - http://www.hutonggames.com/

 ##Step Three:
-Import Demo-specific Unity3D script
+Import Demo-specific Unity3D script/package
-Import to the Unity3D project the C# scripts for salesforce connectivity, coherentUI bindings (remote actions from unity3D), etc.  Links to these files can be found in the gethub project files.
+Import to the Unity3D project the C# scripts for salesforce connectivity, coherentUI bindings (remote actions from unity3D), etc.  Below is a link to a Unity Pachage that has all the scrips and setup to run the app.

 Download at - https://drive.google.com/file/d/0B6UL-FHBmg0AZ2RBMDlURUNqcnM/edit?usp=sharing